|Best Overall||Indian Creek Black Diamond Strike Turkey Choke||SEE IT||

 - I got nothing here

 Primos knows a thing or two about turkey killing, and they wouldn’t trust their success to a product they don’t believe in.
 Primos’ Jellyhead Maximum Turkey Choke could have easily secured the Best Overall award, but its wallet-friendly price makes it a budget no-brainer.
 Numerous threading constructions allow you to select your gun and find the Jellyhead thread pattern that’s right for you.
 The tapered design and fluted ports reduce shoulder abuse while putting more lead (or other metal) on target.
+I’ve shot the choke numerous times over the years and love the pattern density I get along with the ported design that reduces recoil.
 As with most turkey chokes, the only metal the JellyHead won’t handle is steel, so don’t try using it as an extended waterfowl choke.

 Best Long Range: Carlson’s Long Beard XR Turkey Choke